 - Right-click the local selection and choose Select next pattern or press End.

-The Local Edit tool will estimate a pattern to your selection and make multiple selections based on the structure of the model hierarchy.
+The Local Edit tool estimates a pattern to your selection and makes multiple selections based on the structure of the model hierarchy.
 In the example below, a pattern was selected of a single window in the same location on all four sides of the building.